grammyjs/website/site/docs/plugins/keyboard.md

 > Note that both custom keyboard buttons and inline keyboard buttons can also have other functions, such as requesting the user's location, opening a website, and so on.
 > This was omitted for brevity.
-> As of current tests, it's not possible to edit a custom keyboard with `editMessageReplyMarkup` and change it to a Inline Keayboard and vice versa.
+> As of current tests, it's not possible to edit a custom keyboard with `editMessageReplyMarkup` and change it to an inline keyboard and vice versa.

 ## Inline Keyboards